Andrew Becroft

-On 17 March 2023 it was announced that Becroft would be appointed a Justice of the High Court of NZ, taking up the appointment in 2 May 2023.
+Andrew John Becroft QSO is a New Zealand lawyer, jurist and public servant.
+Since 2023, he has been a justice of the High Court of New Zealand.

+Becroft was appointed a judge in the District Court in 1996.
+He served as principal judge of the Youth Court from 2001 to 2016.
+He was Children's Commissioner from 2016 to 2021.

 Education and early career

-Becroft was born in Kuala Lumpur, Malaysia, and attended Rongotai College before graduating from Auckland University with BA and LLB (Honours) degrees in 1981.
+Becroft was born in Kuala Lumpur, Malaysia, and attended Rongotai College before graduating from the University of Auckland with a Bachelor of Arts and Bachelor of Laws (with Honours) in 1981.
 He worked at Fortune Manning, a neighbourhood law office in Grey Lynn, Auckland, until 1986, when he set up a steering group with another lawyer, Johnny Moses, who later became a judge, and established the Māngere Law Centre where he worked until 1993.
 Between 1993 and 1996, Becroft was a criminal barrister in South Auckland, specialising in traffic and criminal litigation.

-He was appointed to the District Court bench, sitting in Whanganui in 1996, and became principal judge of the Youth Courts of New Zealand in 2001.
+He was appointed to the District Court bench, sitting in Whanganui in 1996, and became principal judge of the Youth Court of New Zealand in 2001.
+After serving as Children's Commissioner from 2016 to 2021, Becroft was appointed to the High Court, taking up the appointment in 2 May 2023.

 Appointment as Children's Commissioner

-The Office of the Children's Commissioner is an independent Crown Entity set up initially under the Oranga Tamariki Act 1989, later reformed under the Children's Commissioner Act 2003, to advocate for the interests, rights and wellbeing of children and young people in New Zealand.
+The Children's Commissioner is an independent Crown Entity set up initially under the Oranga Tamariki Act 1989, later reformed under the Children's Commissioner Act 2003, to advocate for the interests, rights and wellbeing of children and young people in New Zealand.
 When Becroft was appointed on 3 May 2016 to the role the Children's Commissioner, Anne Tolley, Minister of Social Development in the New Zealand Government at the time, noted that the position involved being an independent advocate for the rights of children, and that his experience in dealing with "troubled and at-risk children...[would be]... vital in the development of a youth justice service aimed at preventing offending and reoffending".
 Becroft said he accepted the role as "a genuine privilege at a crucial time", and politicians from other parties welcomed the appointment.
-After announcing on 10 July 2019 that Becroft would continue as Children's Commission until June 2021, Carmel Sepuloni said that ensuring consistency in leadership in the role was important at that time because changes were being developed to monitor Oranga Tamariki, and the "scope of the Children Commissioner’s role will also be extended to monitor young people under the Oranga Tamariki Act...to recognise and respond to the needs of Māori children and their whanau".
+After announcing on 10 July 2019 that Becroft would continue as Children's Commissioner until June 2021, Carmel Sepuloni said that ensuring consistency in leadership in the role was important at that time because changes were being developed to monitor Oranga Tamariki, and the "scope of the Children's Commissioner’s role will also be extended to monitor young people under the Oranga Tamariki Act...to recognise and respond to the needs of Māori children and their whānau".
 Becroft later agreed to remain in the position until 31 October 2021 to allow time for his successor to be found.
 He was succeeded in the position by Judge Frances Eivers, who in accepting the role, acknowledged the contribution of Becroft in working tirelessly to improve the lives of many children and young people in New Zealand.